isomerpages/ogp-poe-rayyan/pages/faq.md

 <h4><strong>1.
 What are the design choices and thought processes you have made with the site?</strong></h4>
 <p>I used a website called <a href="http://coolor.co" rel="noopener noreferrer nofollow" target="_blank">coolor.co</a> to find inspiration for a nice colour
 scheme that blends well.</p>
+<p></p>
+<p>For the remaining pages that were filled with Lorem Ispsums, I decided
+to copy what I found from Govtech Singapore website as it was built by isomer as well and had specific terms that would mock how the page would actually look like if it was filled with content.</p>
 <h4><strong>2.
 Why were these content shared chosen for this?</strong></h4>
 <p>The content shared was through personal experiences and actual places
 I've been to.
 It was actually quite challenging to come up with places